 Once you’re happy with your new look cabinets, allow plenty of time for them to dry before putting your doors and drawers back on.

 And that’s it.
 You now know how to paint kitchen cupboards.
 Remember, we recommend using eggshell paint for wooden cabinets.
-Use our peel & stick swatches to see how the colour will look in different areas of your kitchen.
+Use our peel & stick samples to see how the colour will look in different areas of your kitchen.
 And in different lighting!

 Feeling inspired?
 Grab a sample of your fave shade and see how you can transform your kitchen space ✌️

 Would you advise using a paint spray gun at all?
 I assumed a s[ray gun would achieve a more pro look as opposed to paint brush…. thanks

 The sectiin on prepping and psinting kitchen cupboards was extremely useful thank you.
 Especially the reminders to sand and use thin coats!